jchristopher/attachments/readme.txt

 * Configuration now takes place within your theme or a plugin
 * Multiple meta boxes!
 You can segment groups of Attachments with new instances, each unique
 * Dynamic fields!
 You can manipulate which fields each instance uses
 * File type limits.
-Limit which files are available to Attachments (e.g. images, audio, video, all)
+Limit which files are available to Attachments (e.g. images, audio, video)

 = 1.6.2.1 =
 * Fixed an issue with Handlebars in Firefox